 Authorising Remote Party Signature shall be calculated across the Manufacturer Image using the Authorising Remote Party’s Private Digital Signing Key.

+For a PPMID firmware image, the Upgrade Image shall be the Manufacturer Image where:

+Manufacturer Image shall contain the firmware image the PPMID is to apply and any manufacturer specific data needed.
+For clarity, the GBCS shall not constrain the structure or contents of the PPMID Manufacturer Image.

 Construction of OTA Upgrade Image